 Sometimes when I visit a large city, it can often seem like every other city I’ve been to before, loaded with high rises and chain stores.
 When I visit a new place, I try to find similarities in each new city to ones I’ve visited before.
-This was definitely the case when I arrived in Mumbai, and city unlike any I’ve been to before.
+This was definitely the case when I arrived in Mumbai, India, and city unlike any I’ve been to before.
 During our driving tours of Mumbai, I looked around and tried to find the familiar in a place that is entirely unique.

 The auto-rickshaws reminded me of Bangkok’s tuk-tuks.
 The car horns reminded me of Hanoi.
 The elaborately designed and decorated trucks and buses reminded me of the chicken buses in Central America.